Paedophile 'clown' pleads guilty to child sex offences

 Warning: Contains details of sexual assault

-A Melbourne music teacher and his boyfriend have admitted to more than 60 child sex offences between them, including performing sexual acts in front of minors and sexual assault.
+A Melbourne music teacher and his boyfriend have admitted more than 60 child sex offences between them, including performing sexual acts in front of minors, and sexual assault.

 Heels, an ex-music teacher at Fountain Gate Secondary College in Narre Warren in Melbourne's populous southeast, pleaded guilty to engaging in sexual conduct with a child under the age of 16 in the suburb of Pakenham from January to May last year.